 For Jennifer, the pivotal springboard was an event called Startup Weekend, a global series of events that teach tech folks how to become an entrepreneur.
 “You start on a Friday thinking you’re a regular old Joe, and by the end of the weekend you’re CEO,” she says.
 The program encourages participants to start with an idea, entice people to join your team and then pitch it to venture capitalists, all in the course of a single weekend.

 Jennifer’s startup idea came out of the need she saw for more Latino parents to become more involved in their children’s education.
 She’s exploring an idea that would give parents a tool to seek out educational events in their community where they could go with their kids to as an alternative to the mall or the movies.

 Jennifer, who’s a regional VP in the Society of Hispanic Professional Engineers, says education is one of her passions.
-“You never know when a beautiful mind is sitting right next to you until you tap it,” she says.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+“You never know when a beautiful mind is sitting right next to you until you tap it,” she says.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.